petersmythe/investec-swipe-n-save/README.md

 If the `toAccountId` and `fromAccountId` parameters are not found in the `env.json` file, the card code can make a once off API call (see `getAccounts()`) to obtain this data, and then use the [Card API to replace](https://developer.investec.com/za/api-products/documentation/SA_Card_Code#operation/UpdateFunctionEnvironmentVariables) its own `env.json` so that the next time it is called, the parameters are already available.

-Note the API Key scope will need to include `card`.
+Note the API Key scope will need to include `cards`.